pro-gramming/LAMP_Stack/website_content/readme.txt

       this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-    * Neither the name of thesoftwareguy.in or Shahrukh Khan may be used to endorse or promote products derived from this software without specific prior written permission.
+    * Neither the name of theDockerguy.in or Shahrukh Khan may be used to endorse or promote products derived from this Docker without specific prior written permission.

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED